ryan0980/Obsidian_Libary/10_PSU/22SU/STAT200/STAT200_知识点.md

 ## Sum And Percentages

 If percentages are used, the sum should be 100%.
 If proportions are used, the sum should be 1.

+## Class width
+In a frequency distribution, the class width is the distance between the lower or upper limits of consecutive classes.